sharptools-io/SharpTools_custom_tile_poc/Spotify Demo/README.md

 ## Overview

-This is a proof of concept of using SharpTools Custom Tile feature to create a dashboard tile interacting with Spotify by means of a bespoke Spotify developer app and associated access token.
+This is a proof of concept of using SharpTools Custom Tile feature to create a dashboard tile interacting with Spotify by means of a bespoke Spotify developer app and associated token.

 ![Quick View](/Spotify%20Demo/assets/quick_view.png)